If you haven’t read How we designed our Budget Step 1- Gathering the Information, it’s important to read before this step.

 - Find out the total balance owing on each debt so you know how much debt you have.

-- Find out the interest rate (this might be shocking but you need to know) If you do not know call the provider but first read step 5.
+- Find out the interest rate (this might be shocking but you need to know) If you do not know the interest rate then you should call the provider but first read step 5 below.

 - Once you have all your debts listed I would budget in to pay the highest interest off first but continue to pay the minimum balance off on the others.
 Once you pay the highest bill off move on to the next highest on the list and bang that off.